-Number Component Identification Component Note 1 Water Cooler Plug (240V 1ph, 4A max) This plug is to be used with Everlast water coolers only.
+Rear Panel View 12 Component Identification Component Note Water Cooler Plug (240V 1ph, 4A max) This plug is to be used with Everlast water coolers only.
 Do not use with any other application.
-2 Input Cable and Plug NOTICE: Always consult national codes and a local licensed electrician before wiring this welder to any service.
+Input Cable and Plug NOTICE: Always consult national codes and a local licensed electrician before wiring this welder to any service.
 North America only: The unit may be operated on either 208-240V 1 phase (or on 120V 1 phase with the included pigtail adapter).
 North American standards require only 3 wires for 1 phase operation of welders.
 A neutral is not used or required.
 For wiring a 1 phase connection to the unit: Use Black for L1, White for L2, and Green for ground (not neutral) use.
 Red is not typically used in wiring a dedicated welder circuit.
 This is in accordance with North American codes for welder wiring (see Article 630 of the NEC for more info).
 However, this presents a problem when wiring into old services where red may be present where a 4 wire system or older 3 wire is used with a neutral (white wire) and a ground (green wire).
 While a welder operates on 240V single phase, a Neutral is not used and the white and black wires are used as conductors for a dedicated welder circuit.
-If a red wire must be used as a conductor, then the black conductor should be matched to the black wire on the welder and the red conductor should be matched to the white wire on the welder.
+If a red wire must be used as a conductor, then the black conductor should be matched to the black wire on the welder.
 When operating on 120V, the white wire (internally) becomes the neutral, and the green still serves as the ground.
 The supplied NEMA 6-50P is the proper plug used for wiring single phase 240V welders in North America.
 It should not be changed or removed unless wiring directly into a cut-off switch.
-Other regions and world markets may vary, and may have a different plug type or no plug at all.
-3 HF Ground Service Bolt For use in a combined effort to mitigate any electrical interference that may be caused by the HF start of this unit.
-4 Shielding Gas Inflow Connector (5/8" CGA) North America: 5/8" CGA connector.
+Other regions may vary and may have a different plug type or no plug at all.
+HF Ground Service Bolt For use in a combined effort to mitigate any electrical interference that may be caused by the HF start of this unit.
+Shielding Gas Inflow Connector (5/8" CGA) North America: 5/8" CGA connector.
 Other Markets: Hose Barb connection.
-5 Fan location Periodically check for proper fan function and cleanliness.
-6 Breaker/Power Switch.
+Fan location Periodically check for proper fan function and cleanliness.
+Breaker/Power Switch.
 This switch doubles as the main power switch and disconnect switch.
 If this switch trips and the welder power turns off, a significant internal event or failure of the switch may have occurred.
 If this occurs, immediately remove from service and mark/ tag according to regulations and contact Everlast Tech Support for further diagnosis and/or repair options.
-NOTICE:
+Air Regulator Bracket Screw Holes (On some models.
+Not all models may have these screw holes.
+Exact location may yary) The air regulator bracket may be connected to this location.
+Alternately, the pair of screws (left side from this view) near the rear of the metal cover may be used to install the bracket.
+If no screw holes are present, then use the alternate location on the side to mount the air regulator bracket.
+If present exact location may vary due to manufacturing changes screw holes.
+Exact location may vary.)